lynaghk/json-tagged-literals/README.md

 This project is inspired by [EDN](https://github.com/edn-format/edn), which provides much richer data structures than JSON.
 However if you're stuck with JSON for performance or interoperability, make the best of your bad cerealization by adding sliced bananas.
+SlicedBananas was originally written to support the [Precipitron 5000]() mobile weather app.

 ## Install